colinmorris/colinmorris.github.com/appendices/ironic-not-early-twitter-examples.md

 custom_css: badflamingos
 ---

-These are some early (2007-2010) examples of "Not X" used to express amusement or mock horror on Twitter.
+These are some early (2008-2010) examples of "Not X" used to express amusement or mock horror on Twitter.
 Many cases are ambiguous, especially tweets which are replies to other tweets which are no longer available.
 I tried to include only fairly high-confidence examples.
 These were found using the basic Twitter web search UI with patterns like "Not `[PRONOUN]` `[GERUND]`" and "lmao not".

 These examples are an appendix to [this blog post](TODO).

-## 2007

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">OMG not 36 or 37!!! http://tinyurl.com/yoksrd</p>&mdash; Formerly David Holmes F5 (@dholmesf5) <a href="https://twitter.com/dholmesf5/status/357818422?ref_src=twsrc%5Etfw">October 23, 2007</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-(This is likely a subtly different - and less conventionalized - form of mock horror with the intended meaning of "X is not a big deal" / "X is being overreacted to". i.e. sarcastic rather than ironic.)

 ## 2008